Skovgaardk/PokeVoter/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## TODO
-in no particular order:
+- fix "hour" chart to work on production (timedate issue)
-- maybe refactor three-most-popular component to split into each their own
+- maybe refactor three-most-popular component to split into each their own components?
-- make everything actually look good
+- make everything actually look better?
-- fix css on stat page for latest votes